 Most of the time, these conversations generally start with, "Have you heard of WeWork?"
 And yes, if you're a remote worker, it's pretty likely you have.
 WeWork was one of the first to pioneer the coworking world as we know it, so it's not strange that they're always top of mind.
 But there are many other coworking companies that are growing from the foundation WeWork built.
 Here are some of the best:

 Regus: Fast-growing Regus offers coworking spaces in 475 U.S. cities, and their flexible plans allow you to book for months at a time or pay-as-you-go.
 Private and even custom office spaces start around $200 per month, and you can switch locations when you like.

 Serendipity Labs: Serendipity Labs offers 20 coworking spaces in 14 U.S. states.
 Flexible membership options are available for individual professionals or remote teams, allowing you to purchase day passes, book corporate events, or sign up for long-term plans.

 TechSpace: With stunning modern design and state-of-the-art technology, TechSpace is a growing coworking company with locations in six major U.S. cities.
 They cater to startups, enterprises, and every business and professional in between.

 Industrious: Now located in over 100 U.S. cities, Industrious allows individual users to pay only for the time they need, rather than signing up for long-term contracts.
 They offer private offices for small teams or suites and custom spaces for larger teams.

 Ready to level up your remote lifestyle by joining a coworking space?
 Or are you thinking it's maybe not the right fit for you?
-Whatever your remote work style is, we've got all the tips and insider advice to make your work-from-anywhere dream a successful reality.
-Check out our #RemoteWork blog for more!
+Whatever your remote work style is, our podcast, Remotely Cultured, has all the tips and insider advice to make your work-from-anywhere dream a successful reality.